genesis-community/cf-genesis-kit/MANUAL.md

 ### Using a Local Database

+There are two feature options that are available, `local-db`, a single, non-HA PostgreSQL node, and `local-ha-db`, a dual-node master/replica HA PostgreSQL that uses a VRRP VIP with HAProxy.

-The `local-db` feature adds a single, non-HA PostgreSQL node to the Cloud Foundry deployment.
-This is a mostly hands-off change to the deployment, since the kit will generate all internal passwords, and automatically wire up to the new node for database DSNs.
+Both features are a mostly hands-off change to the deployment, since the kit will generate all internal passwords, and automatically wire up to the new node for database DSNs.

 This feature brings the [cloudfoundry-community/postgres][1] BOSH release into play.